h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 - Perform k-fold cross-validation on each of these learners and collect the cross-validated predicted values from each of the L algorithms.
 - The N cross-validated predicted values from each of the L algorithms can be combined to form a new N x L matrix.
 This matrix, along wtih the original response vector, is called the "level-one" data.
 - Train the metalearning algorithm on the level-one data.

-The "ensemble model" consists of the L base learning models and the metalearning model.
+- The "ensemble model" consists of the L base learning models and the metalearning model, which can then be used to generate predictions on a test set.

 #### Predict on new data
 - To generate ensemble predictions, first generate predictions from the base learners.